trosel/kjv-markdown/src/README.md

 ---

-This is the King James Bible with Illustrations from Gustave Dore.
+This is the King James Bible with Illustrations from Gustave Doré.